 Jordanelle Special Service District Water Reclamation Facility has a design flowrate of 1.0 million gallons per day (MGD).
 The facility serves the developments in the area of Jordanelle Reservoir north of Heber City in Wasatch County, UT.
-The facility's flow passes through; fine screens, and then through a series of anaerobic and aerobic tanks (which is a biological aid in the removal of phosphorous), then through a membrane bio-reactor (which includes the addition of alum for further phosphorous removal), then through an ultra violet (UV) disinfection system.
-The solids handling consist of an aerated solids handling basin and a belt press for dewatering.
-There has not been a discharge from the facility to this point but the UPDES permit will be renewed, including interim start-up limits, to expire on November 30, 2018.
+The facility's flow passes through: fine screens, and then through a series of anaerobic and aerobic tanks (which is a biological aid in the removal of phosphorous), then through a membrane bio-reactor (which includes the addition of alum for further phosphorous removal), then through an ultra violet (UV) disinfection system.
+The solids handling consists of an aerated solid handling basin and a belt press for dewatering.
+There has not been a discharge from the facility to this point but the UPDES permit UT0025747 was renewed on April 1, 2019 and will expire on March 31, 2024.
+The UPDES permit limits are critical to protect water quality and limit phosphorus to 0.03 mg/L in the summer and 0.06 mg/L in the winter with a total annual load of 91 lbs.